SainsburyWellcomeCentre/aeon_template/src/tutorials/workflow_01_camera.md

 | PortName               | COM port                    |
 | GlobalTriggerFrequency | Frequency of global trigger |
 | LocalTriggerFrequency  | Frequency of local trigger  |

+Use the same procedure as described for the TimestampGenerator to set the correct COM port.

 #### `CameraTop`
 - **Included Workflow**: `Aeon.Acquisition:SpinnakerVideoSource.bonsai`